Planning in content marketing: the structure is crucial!

 In my earlier days as a project manager (of various channels and initiatives), I remember this way of thinking very well.
 And it's completely normal!
 Everyone wants to do their job well, and if the job is to "set up a blog" or "manage a Facebook page", then you think first and foremost about your task and your channel...

-What can contribute to a paradigm shift is a fundamental structure with which you approach the topics that you want to occupy as a company, or at least have a say in.
-This is exactly what I wanted to convey in my workshop.
+What can contribute to a paradigm shift is a basic structure for addressing the topics that a company wants to cover, or at least have a say in.
+That is exactly what I wanted to convey in my workshop.

 Why "strategic" content planning?

-A strategic approach is - as the adjective suggests - long-term planning.
-If you want to fill a composition of channels, you quickly run after an editorial calendar that you fill either spontaneously or at editorial meetings.
-However, the big picture often fades into the background.
-How do our topics fit together?
+A strategic approach is—as the adjective suggests—long-term planning.
+If you want to fill a mix of channels, you quickly find yourself chasing an editorial calendar that you fill either spontaneously or during editorial meetings.
+But often the big picture gets lost in the background.
+How do our topics fit topics ?
 Does it all contribute to a big story?
-Which major topics do we actually cover?
-How often / regularly?
+What major topics are we actually talking about?
+How often/regularly?

-With the right structure in content planning, you can better prioritize entire topics and create clarity...
-Structurally, the best practice is to approach planning with the following framework: Core Story / Mission / Vision > Topics > Topics > Stories > Posts.
+With the right structure in content planning, you can topics prioritize entire topics and create clarity...
+Structurally, it is considered best practice to approach planning with the following framework: Core story/mission/vision > subject areas > topics stories > posts.

 Stephan Tiersch has visualized this as follows in a blog post that is well worth reading: